cryptic-resolver/cr_D/README.md

 </div>

+**NOTE: I'm no longer maintaining this D version cr, because it's a very trivial work to implement a tool with different languages same time myself.
+Every time on an update in Cr in Ruby, I'll move the new functions here in D or Go.
+Extremely fussy work must be done to transpile a dynamic programming way to a strict and stiff way.
+Although I prefer D very much, I feel exhausted switching between languages.
+If you are interested in it, you can fork it.**

 This command line tool `cr` is used to **record and explain cryptic commands, acronyms and so forth** in daily life.
 The effort is to study etymology and know of naming conventions.